raul23/Darth-Vader-RPi/docs/README_docs.rst

    <div align="center">
    <a href="https://www.youtube.com/embed/P631S1k1h_0"><img src="https://img.youtube.com/vi/P631S1k1h_0/0.jpg" alt="Darth Vader action figure activated"></a>
-   <p><b>Click on the above image for the full video so you can also hear the
+   <p><b>Click on the above image for the full video to see the LEDs turning on
-   different sounds produced by pressing the push buttons</b></p>
+   and hear the different sounds produced by pressing the push buttons</b></p>
    </div>

 Connection diagram